-LOS ANGELES -- Russell Martin is tackling something even more daunting than his season-long offensive slump.
-The Dodgers catcher Thursday announced he will donate $600,000 over the next 10 years to the ONE DROP Foundation, whose mission is to fight poverty by supporting access to clean water.
+LOS ANGELES -- Dodger's catcher, Russell Martin, announced Thursday he will donate $600,000 over the next 10 years to the ONE DROP Foundation, whose mission is to fight poverty by supporting access to clean water.
 The foundation, Martin explained, also seeks to raise awareness of water-related issues and of the need to get involved to ensure that good quality water is accessible to all in sufficient quantity.

 The average North American uses 400 liters of water every day.
 The average person in the developing world uses 10 liters of water every day.

 Reduce the World's Water Problems

 Although people worldwide suffer the results of too much or too little water, most people in developed countries, where water is usually abundant, have paid little attention to the crisis of water supply in the rest of the world.
 Some have even exploited the lack of water in areas like Africa and South America, where companies like Nestle buy the rights to water, clean it up, then sell it back to poverty-stricken, local citizens (or to international aide agencies) for a profit.

 Now, however, the value of water is becoming more readily recognized as we dirty it up, dry it up, and as corporations buy it up.
 Now more people in the Western World are starting to pay attention to the nonprofit organizations that are working to protect, restore, and equitably distribute this valuable, life-essential resource.
 Here are several such organizations, along with ideas for how you can support their work and/or make it your own.

 There are many ways to support nonprofit work, including starting a nonprofit yourself.
 I usually get heavily involved with the one I choose, donating money as well as time, then contribute to others on an ad-hoc basis.
 Consider the following possibilities:

 Donating money as annual dues or for particular projects or campaigns.
 Adding a nonprofit to your estate planning.